How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Watering

-Watering Beetle Peperomia Plant involves completely drenching the soil during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
-Avoid overwatering, too much moisture can cause yellow and mushy leaves.
+Watering Beetle Peperomia Plant involves completely drenching the soil in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Avoid overwatering as too much moisture can cause yellow and mushy leaves.

-Significantly reduce watering during the cold season to keep the soil barely moist as growth is minimal at this time.
+Significantly reduce watering in fall and winter to keep the soil barely moist as growth is minimal at this time.
 Do not allow the soil to dry out completely to avoid wrinkling and leaf drop.

 Light Requirements

-Beetle Peperomia Plant grows best in medium to bright indirect light (filtered light).
+Beetle Peperomia Plant thrives in medium to bright indirect light (filtered light).
 Keep it away from direct sunlight to avoid scorching, brown patches on the leaves.

 Too little light will result in a leggy plant, with stretched-out stems.
 If the natural light is too low, consider investing in grow lights to supplement it.